famousj/gentle-gall-intro/cards.md

 ## Notes in Action

-Now that we know what the card is going to look like, let's add this to an agent and send it.
+Now that we know what the card is going to look like, we can add this to an agent and send it.

-Cards are handled by gall, and only come as the result of running one of the `on-` arms.

 We specify the destination for our `%agent` note with the pair `[=ship name=term]`.
 This could be another agent running on another ship, but there's no reason it can't be this agent running on this ship.

-So we're going to create a new task in `on-poke` of `lightbulb.hoon` to send a poke to ourselves.
+So we're going to create a new task in `on-poke` of `lightbulb.hoon`.
+This will return the card to gall, which will route it back to ourselves.

 Updated code can be found in [code/cards/app/lightbulb.hoon](code/cards/app/lightbulb.hoon).